Solution precursor plasma spray: Background

-The use of a solution precursor was first reported as a coating technology by Karthikeyan, et al. In that work, Karthikeyan showed that the use of a solution precursor was in fact feasible, however, well adhered coatings could not be generated.
+The use of a solution precursor was first reported as a coating technology by Karthikeyan et al. In that work, Karthikeyan showed that the use of a solution precursor was in fact feasible; however, well adhered coatings could not be generated.
 Further work was reported in 2001, which refined the process to produce thermal barrier coatings, YAG films, and silicon ceramic coatings.
 Since then, extensive research on the technology has been explored in large part by the University of Connecticut and Inframat Corporation.

-The process
+Process

 The precursor solution is formulated by dissolving salts (commonly zirconium and yttrium when used to formulate thermal barrier coatings) in a solvent.
 Once dissolved, the solution is then injected via a pressurized feed system.
 As with other thermal spray processes, feedstock material is melted and then deposited onto a substrate.
-Typically, the SPPS process sees material injected into a plasma plume or High Velocity Oxygen Fuel (HVOF) combustion flame.
+Typically, the SPPS process sees material injected into a plasma plume or high velocity oxygen fuel (HVOF) combustion flame.
 Once the solution is injected, the droplets go through several chemical and physical changes and can arrive at the substrate in several different states, from fully melted to unpyrolized.
 The deposition state can be manipulated through spray parameters and can be used to significantly control coating properties, such as density and strength.